-The Bulk POL Facility's SWPPP has been established for Fort Walker to assist in the prevention of on-site pollutants from contaminating storm water discharges.
-The Bulk POL Facility's SWPPP identifies potential sources of pollution that may reasonably be expected to affect the quality of stormwater and describes practices that are used to reduce potential of pollutants in stormwater discharges associated with industrial activity at the facility and assures compliance with the terms and conditions of the permit.
+The Fort Walker Stormwater Industrial Permit SWPPP has been established to assist in the prevention of on-site pollutants from contaminating stormwater discharges.
+The SWPPP identifies potential sources of pollution that may reasonably be expected to affect the quality of stormwater and describes practices that are used to reduce potential of pollutants in stormwater discharges associated with industrial activity at the facility and assures compliance with the terms and conditions of the permit.
 Also, project specific SWPPPs associated with construction projects and Environmental Protection Plans have been established at Fort Walker.

 This is an UNCONTROLLED DOCUMENT printed for reference only.
-Contact DPW ENRD for Controlled version.
+Contact the DPW ENRD for Controlled version.